-iviember Master PhD Master PhD Other Courses promote innova expertise needed to sustain ene program, program (e.g., fa Comment on pla externally, there delivery of the r b) If relevant, describe the plan and/or commitment to provide additional faculty resources to support the program (e.g., faculty renewal plan, administration support).
-Comment on plan/requirements as presented in Appendix 3 - Budget .
+Member Supervised Committees Other Courses Master PhD Master PhD Other courses a) Specifically comment on the recent research or professional/clinical expertise needed to sustain the program, promote innovation and foster an appropriate intellectual climate b) If relevant, describe the plan and/or commitment to provide additional faculty resources to support the program (e.g., faculty renewal plan, administration support).
+Comment on plan/requirements as presented in Appendix 3 - Budget.
 This appendix will not be shared externally, therefore, it is important to provide evidence of sufficient faculty who will be involved in the delivery of the new program.
-Details will need to be included here demonstrating that faculty resources will be adequate for the degree program. c) Comment on the role of part-time and/or adjunct faculty
+Details will need to be included here demonstrating that faculty resources will be adequate for the degree program.

+c) Comment on the role of part-time and/or adjunct faculty